International Institute of Los Angeles

 In April 2019, the property was listed for sale, leaving its future uncertain.
-In August 2019, the Boyle Heights Community Partners nominated the building for local Historic-Cultural Monument (HCM) recognition.
-The Conservancy helped prepare and supports the Historic-Cultural Monument nomination.
-On August 20, 2020, the Cultural Heritage Commission voted unanimously to recommend the listing of the property as an Historic-Cultural Monument.
-The nomination was scheduled for review at the Planning and Land Use Management Committee on March 2, 2021, but due to technical difficulties at the meeting, the item was continued to April 6, 2021.
+In August 2019, the Boyle Heights Community Partners nominated the building for local landmark designation.
+The Conservancy helped prepare and supported the Historic-Cultural Monument nomination.
+On May 19, 2021 the City Council unanimously approved the Historic-Cultural Monument designation of the International Institute.

 The International Institute was formally determined eligible for the National Register of Historic Places by Section 106 review in 2000 and was added to the California Register.

 Additionally, the property has been identified as eligible for local listing in SurveyLA, including in the Japanese Americans Historic Context, the Women's Rights Historic Context, and Latino Los Angeles Historic Context.

 The International Institute meets Criteria 1 and 3 for designation as a City of Los Angeles' Historic-Cultural Monument.

 As of 2020, there are few HCMs associated with the history of women of color in Los Angeles.
 The Boyle Heights Community Partners and the Conservancy aim to increase the number of HCMs which represent a more inclusive Los Angeles.